 Submit each figure in a separate file (JPG or TIF).
 Do not submit photographs or illustrations as Word files, as they make for very poor quality.

 Do not submit files in color but rather convert to grayscale.
-Because the journal is produced in grayscale, the benefits of colors will be lost and distinctions made in the text based on color may not be evident to readers.
+Because the journal is produced in grayscale, the benefits of colors will be lost and distinctions made in the text based on color will not be evident to readers.

 Figures should be scanned at 300 dpi or higher and saved as grayscale files in TIF or JPG.
 Music figures should be submitted at 1200-1500 dpi.